Curious George (franchise): Curious George: Go West, Go Wild (2020)

 Curious George: Go West, Go Wild is the fifth film in the Curious George franchise.
 The film features George and Ted traveling to Cousin Ginny's farm for a relaxing vacation, but their fun is cut short when a herd of animals escape and run loose.
 It was released exclusively on Peacock on September 8, 2020, and via digital and DVD on December 15, 2020.

 Curious George: Cape Ahoy (2021)

 Curious George: Cape Ahoy is the sixth film in the Curious George franchise.
 George and Ted go on vacation to the town of Coddington with a small house owned by a treasure lover, Captain Elmer to find ancient treasure buried somewhere in his land or the beaches along with a baby seal making his way into the adventure with an endangered seal mom.
 There is also the legend of Captain TrumpetTooter and his abandoned, still intact, pirate ship as well as Getrude St. John, a Captain TrumpetTooter legend loving scientist and Emma, the niece of Captain Elmer who is an animal rescue scientist and would do anything to rescue the animals, including seals.
-It was released on Peacock on September 30, 2021.
+It was released on Peacock on September 30, 2021, and never released on DVD.